Toyota Motor Manufacturing Indiana: Layout

-The roughly 950,000 square foot factory is split into two different plants.
-The original factory, "West Plant," produces Highlanders and Sequoias.
-TMMI later expanded to add "East Plant" which produces Siennas.
+The roughly 4.5 million square foot factory is split into two different plants.
+The original factory, "West Plant," originally built to produce Tundras, began producing Highlanders then Sequoias but now produces Highlanders, Grand Highlanders, and in September 2023 will begin producing the Lexus TX.
+TMMI later expanded to add "East Plant" which produces Siennas, and now produces the bulk of Highlander orders as well.
 Both plants have joined weld, stamping, and plastic production sections.
 East Plant also started producing Highlanders as of 2016.
-Both plants have undergone large expansions to support the high domestic and worldwide demands for the Highlander.
+Both plants have undergone large expansions to support the high domestic and worldwide demands for the Highlander, and Grand Highlander.

 TMMI is the sole source of Highlanders for all markets worldwide except China.
 Chinese-market Highlanders are made in China exclusively for the Chinese market.